This post may contain affiliate links.

 There’s nothing I love more than starting my day off with a smoothie.
 While I usually lean towards my classic Acai Smoothie or Chia Seed Smoothie for breakfast, sometimes I’m craving something that has a little bit more of a *dessert for breakfast* kinda vibe.

-This Peanut Butter Banana Smoothie is packed with 11 grams of protein, 7.5 grams of fibre and 318 calories per serving and can be enjoyed for breakfast, a snack or even as a healthy dessert.
+I’ve been developing smoothie recipes for over a decade on my blog and Instagram and this Peanut Butter Banana Smoothie is a new favourite.
+It’s packed with 12 grams of protein, 4 grams of fibre and 318 calories per serving and can be enjoyed for breakfast, a snack or even as a healthy dessert.
 It’s made with a base of frozen bananas that gives the smoothie a creamy texture and has chia seeds in it for an extra nutritional boost.

 • Only 5 ingredients